GIScience/openrouteservice/docs/documentation/travel-speeds/Travel-Speeds.md

 adjusting them for different [grades](https://wiki.openstreetmap.org/wiki/Key:tracktype) or [surfaces](https://wiki.openstreetmap.org/wiki/Key:surface) of the road.
 If multiple values apply at any point, the lowest value is used.
-For `cycling` profiles, the steepness is considered as well.

-The speed limits can be reduced by setting the `maxSpeed` parameter in the [options](../routing-options/Routing-Options).
+The speed limits can be reduced by setting the `maximum_speed` parameter in a [request][apidocs].
 The final [average speed](../Route-Attributes#avgspeed) can be requested by adding `avgspeed` to the `attributes` parameter.

 ### Driving profiles (car and HGV)